murgesku/MatrixGame/README.md

 ## Dependencies
 Game uses DirectX 9 API, therefore requires DirectX SDK with corresponding headers/libs to be installed.
 In the original repo *DirectX SDK (June 2010)* have being used, and as it works I see no reason to change it.<br>
 Fortunately you can simply use the commands from a [workflow file](https://github.com/vladislavrv/MatrixGame/blob/ae6bf8ef127642e9a3d82825a5d05fa867a83808/.github/workflows/win-build.yml) ("Get DXSDK" section) to get everything you need.
 Just don't forget to configure DXSDK_DIR environment variable.<br>
-Also *3ds Max 2012 SDK* is optional dependency - I have no idea why and what it should do, see Extras/MaxExp folder for details.
-Anyway it's not necessary for a game building, so you can skip it.

 ## Building